andrewmatt/Sling-React-Redux-And-Elixir-Slack-Like-App/web/README.md

 ---------------------

 Start the app by first writing npm install (delete the json-package.lock if needed) and then npm start.
-After that, access localhost:3000/ .
+After that, access localhost:3000/ if you also opened the server from the API folder.